bluwy/website/src/posts/2020-10-18-simple-svelte-routing-with-reactive-urls/index.md

 setContext('APP', { url: createUrlStore(ssrUrl) })
 ```

-You can view the full server setup at the [repo](https://github.com/bluwy/svelte-url).
+You can view the full server setup in the final [repo](https://github.com/bluwy/svelte-url).

 ## Conclusion